amghannam/Shortest-Path-Calculator/README.md

 ## Input File Format

-A valid single-layer graph must be of this format:
+To ensure the program functions properly, your input graph must be defined in ```.txt``` file according to a specific format.
+An example of a valid single-layer graph is the following:

 ```
 v0 A